Digital Literacy Pop-Ups Toolkit

 However, these technological, media, and data literacies are difficult to incorporate into typical in-class library instruction.
 As a result, students who do not actively seek out this information may not have the opportunity to develop these skills.

-The Digital Literacy Pop-Up Toolkit will help you run activites to connect members of your library's community with tools to improve their 21st century digital literacies through short-form, light-touch, pop-up based programming.
-These activities can be run with supplies that are easily available in any library.
-These pop-ups provide opportunities for one-on-one or small group instructional engagement, while also providing libraries with opportunities to assess community interest in and attitudes towards digital literacies.
+The Digital Literacy Pop-Up Toolkit will help you run activites to connect members of your community with tools to improve their 21st century digital literacies through short-form, light-touch, pop-up based programming.
+These activities can be run with supplies that are easily available in any setting.
+These pop-ups provide opportunities for one-on-one or small group instructional engagement, while also providing libraries, teachers, or engaged citizens with opportunities to assess community interest in and attitudes towards digital literacies.

 You Shall Not Pass: